 This international program in Human Development and Family Studies offers a unique opportunity for students in HDFS and related fields to explore the sights, sounds, history and culture of contemporary Florence, while taking courses on family and childhood in Italy.
 With activities that include learning to buy fresh fruit and vegetables in the mercato, interacting with children in Italian schools, seeing masterpieces in the Uffizi Gallery, Penn State students will have a once-in-a-lifetime opportunity to experience Italian life.

-Students will take courses led by Penn State faculty members in conjunction with the Institute at the Palazzo Rucellai in Florence.
+Students will take courses led by Penn State faculty members in conjunction with the International Studies Institute at the Palazzo Rucellai in Florence.
 Classroom work will be enhanced by trips to places of historical and artistic importance, such as Rome, where they will see the magnificent Coliseum, the Forum, the Vatican, and the Pantheon.
 Other field trips will include Naples and Pompeii, and other parts of Italy that will allow students to see first-hand the communities that families and children have lived in, and do live in today.

 This program was designed for undergraduate students majoring in Human Development and Family Studies.
 All the courses being offered can be used as supporting courses for that major, or as fulfilling a General Education requirement.
 However, students in Early Childhood or Elementary Education would benefit from the program, as would students in developmental psychology or sociology.

 Although the final deadline for the HDFS program is February 1, 2018 students may be considered by an earlier deadline of December 8, 2017 in order to plan accordingly for the Spring semester.
 If students apply by the early deadline, they will be notified of acceptance early.
 Any students who do not apply before December 8 will be considered and will receive notification after the February 1 deadline.